Budget 2023/24 Consultation

 We are seeking your views on our approach to setting a balanced and legal budget, as we continue to deliver much needed services and take the action needed to tackle the issues facing the city.

-Our proposals reduce costs and generate more income
+Our proposals to reduce costs and generate more income

 We are consulting you on our proposals to reduce costs and generate more income.
 These proposals set out ways in which we could do things more efficiently, change how we currently do some things to save money and, in some cases, stop doing things.
 These proposals are at different stages of development and some will require further consultation at a later date before any final decision is taken.